Bernie Wright

 Bernard Peter Wright (born 17 September 1952), nicknamed Bernie the Bolt, is an English former footballer.
 A tough centre-forward, he scored 78 goals in 320 league games in a nine-year career in the Football League.

-A youth player at Birmingham City, he joined Paget Rangers of the Midland Combination, before having a successful trial at Walsall in 1971.
+A youth team player at Birmingham City, he joined Paget Rangers of the Midland Combination before having a successful trial at Walsall in 1971.
 He moved on to Everton in 1972.
-After one season with the "Toffees" he moved back to Walsall.
+After one season with the "Toffees", he returned to Walsall.
 In 1976, he transferred to Bradford City, winning promotion out of the Fourth Division in 1976–77, before signing for Port Vale two years later for a £9,000 fee.
-In 1980, he went into non-league football with Kidderminster Harriers, later playing for Trowbridge Town, Cheltenham Town, Worcester City, and Gloucester City.
+In 1980, he went into non-League football with Kidderminster Harriers, later playing for Trowbridge Town, Cheltenham Town, Worcester City, Gloucester City and Burton Albion.

 Career

-Born in Birmingham, Wright was a youth-team player at Birmingham City, before he played for Paget Rangers of the Midland Combination after being released from St Andrew's in 1971.
+Born in Birmingham, Wright was a youth team player at Birmingham City before he played for Paget Rangers of the Midland Combination after being released from St Andrew's in 1971.
 He returned to the professional game at Third Division Walsall under Bill Moore.
-He was then signed by Harry Catterick's Everton, after impressing in an FA Cup clash between Everton and Walsall at Goodison Park on 5 February 1972.
+He scored on his debut in the English Football League in a 2–0 win over Port Vale on 2 October 1971.
+He was signed by Harry Catterick's Everton after impressing in an FA Cup clash between Everton and Walsall at Goodison Park on 5 February 1972.
 However, he only played eleven First Division games for the club, scoring two goals, before having his contract terminated for 'serious misconduct' after a training ground incident.
-He had punched coach Stewart Imlach after he had overlooked Wright for a first team spot.
+He had punched coach Stewart Imlach after he had overlooked Wright for a first-team spot.
 Though he only enjoyed an eleven-month stay with the club, he created an impression on the Everton fans, who remember him for using his head to accidentally break the toe of Sheffield United centre-back Eddie Colquhoun during an attempted diving header.

 Wright returned to Walsall in 1973 for a fee of £10,000, and scored 38 goals in 152 league games during his four years at Fellows Park.
 After struggling in the lower half of the table in 1972–73 and 1973–74 under John Smith and then Ronnie Allen, the "Saddlers" came close to promotion in 1974–75 and 1975–76 under Doug Fraser's stewardship.
 He joined Bobby Kennedy's Bradford City in 1976, where he scored 13 goals in 66 league games.
 Bradford won promotion out of the Fourth Division in 1976–77, but suffered relegation in 1977–78 under John Napier.
-Wright and Don Hutchins were joint-top scorer in 1977–78 with ten goals.
+Wright and Don Hutchins were joint-top scorers in 1977–78 with ten goals.
+Wright left the club and returned to the Midlands as his wife failed to settle in the area.